mzn928/Aegisub_RTL-FIX/README.md

-# Aegisub_RTL-FIX
+# Aegisub RTL-Fix
-Simple automation script for Aegisub to fix RTL formatting in subtitles.
+Simple automation script for Aegisub to fix RTL formatting in subtitles by AnimeList Team (Shinsekai_Yuri).

 Script works by adding {U+202B} Unicode character to start of each line and after line breaks (\N) and that magicaly fixes all the RTL problems!

 The script has been tested with Persian, But it should work with all the other RTL languages.

+AnimDL.ir | @AnimeList_ir

 # How to install
 If you are on windows, you need to copy the script in the Autoload